The Paper Kingdom: Legacy

+My Chemical Romance reunited in 2019, and released "The Foundations of Decay" in 2022, their first new song since "Fake Your Death" and The Paper Kingdom's cancellation.
+The band hoped to make more music after "Foundations", including another attempt at a fifth record, but McKean's death in 2022 led to these plans being cancelled.
+The band played "Fake Your Death" live for the first time on October 17, 2022, during their Reunion Tour.
+"War Beneath the Rain" was debuted on July 26, 2025, during their Long Live The Black Parade tour (2025-2026).
+The performance was dedicated to the family of McKean.

-Since the band's reunion in 2019, there have been several instances where fans have tried to connect the band's promotional material to The Paper Kingdom, believing that the band was teasing the completion and release of the project.
-Blunt Magazine described it as "unreleased gem that’s become a thing of fan lore".
-Media that fans connected to The Paper Kingdom includes certain imagery from the band's initial reunion announcements and a video that they released titled "An Offering...", which was speculated by some as being a possible song title, and by others as related to the project.
+The Paper Kingdom has also become the subject of speculation within the band's fandom, with multiple instances where fans have tried to connect promotional material to the record and speculating that the band was teasing the project's completion.
+Blunt Magazine described the album as "unreleased gem that’s become a thing of fan lore".
+Media that fans connected to The Paper Kingdom includes certain imagery from the band's initial reunion announcements, and a video that they released titled "An Offering...", which was speculated by some as being a possible song title.
 Similarly, when My Chemical Romance released a teaser in 2024, several people noticed that the initials for The Paper Kingdom, when translated into Russian and then rotated, roughly resembled the logo present within the teaser.
-The teaser ended up being for the band's Long Live The Black Parade tour (2025–2026).
+The teaser ended up being for Long Live The Black Parade.

 In 2022, a user on an internet forum (under the username of "Excalibur") claimed to have the entirety of The Paper Kingdom and posted an offer allowing users to purchase the demos for $15,000.
-He claimed that the album featured twelve tracks, and posted three snippets of alleged tracks, named "Dark Cloud", "Wake Up!", and "Witch".
-The snippets were taken down shortly afterwards for copyright, and only one user seemingly purchased the album before the posts with any mentions of The Paper Kingdom were covered up.
-During the band's performance in Los Angeles on July 26, 2025, they played a song titled "War Beneath the Rain", which was intended to be a part of The Paper Kingdom.
-The song was dedicated to McKean's family, who was in attendance.
-"War Beneath the Rain" was later played again on August 2, during their performance in Arlington, Texas, as a show closer.
+He claimed that the album featured twelve tracks, and posted three snippets of the songs "Dark Cloud", "Wake Up!", and "Witch".
+The snippets were taken down shortly afterwards for copyright, and only one user seemingly purchased the album before posts with any mentions of The Paper Kingdom were covered up.
+"Witch" was later posted online in full due to a dispute between leakers over alleged scamming.

+On February 1, 2026, an unfinished workprint of the full album was leaked online by an unknown source.
+The leak contained sixteen tracks, thirteen of which were brand new; "Fake Your Death", "War Beneath the Rain", and "Witch" were already publicly available or leaked in some capacity.
+In the following days, several more demos were leaked: "Eggman", "Into Your Arms", "Stars Align", "Watching the World", and "Wednesday", all of which were claimed to be related to The Paper Kingdom.
+Multiple online communities dedicated to My Chemical Romance condemned users that listened to or discussed the leaks, questioning the ethics of listening to an album that the band didn't want released.
+The subreddit r/MyChemicalRomance prohibited discussion of the leaks entirely.'